-- 61. There is little information given within the Draft Standard about how investors and other primary users are expected to use the information provided as part of the disclosure requirements.
-If entities are able to better understand the needs of investors, this understanding may help to improve the quality of disclosure. - 62.
-The requirements in paragraph 14 ask entities to disclose information that may give the appearance of certainty to information that is inherently uncertain.
-We believe that climate-related disclosures should provide the relevant information for investors to analyse and interpret, not provide that analysis for them.
-In our view, this is not appropriate in situations where methodologies are still evolving and not well established, and where it is difficult for users to assess whether the assumptions and estimates used by management are reasonable.
+72. There is little information given within the draft standard about how investors and other primary users are expected to use the information provided as part of the disclosure requirements.
+If entities are able to better understand the needs of investors, this understanding may help to improve the quality of disclosure.

-63. The Board may wish to consider an important and relevant section of the IASB's conceptual framework, which describes a fundamental qualitative characteristic of useful financial information (paragraph 2.8): "Financial information has predictive value if it can be used as an input to processes employed by users to predict future outcomes.
+- 73. The requirements in paragraph 14 ask entities to disclose information that may give the appearance of certainty to information that is inherently uncertain.
+We believe, at this stage, that climate-related disclosures should provide the relevant information for investors to analyse and interpret, not provide that analysis for them.
+In our view, this analysis is not appropriate in situations where methodologies are still evolving and not well established, and where it is difficult for users to assess whether the assumptions and estimates used by management are reasonable. - 74.
+Sustainability reporting (in contrast with financial reporting) is an area of corporate reporting still in its infancy.
+Over time, the requirements set out in paragraph 14 may be more appropriate, after thorough field testing and research into user needs has been conducted to reach a point that methodologies and appropriate assumptions are agreed widely and common approaches are established.
+We do not believe the quantitative disclosure requirements in paragraph 14 reflect the maturity of existing practice. - 75.
+The Board may wish to consider an important and relevant section of the IASB's conceptual framework, which describes a fundamental qualitative characteristic of useful financial information (paragraph 2.8): "Financial information has predictive value if it can be used as an input to processes employed by users to predict future outcomes.
 Financial information need not be a prediction or forecast to have predictive value.
-Financial information with predictive value is employed by users in making their own predictions."
+Financial information with predictive value is employed by users in making their own predictions." - 76.
+If the Board accepts that reporting under its framework should be seen as a journey, as suggested within our response to IFRS S1, we believe that quantitative disclosure of the financial effects of climate-related risks and opportunities should be categorised as an 'additional or supplementary disclosure' that should be added over time.